lexcia98/eldersouls-1/README.md

 12. Pandorable's NPCs - Dawnguard
 13. Simple Children

-[Modest Elderly](https://www.nexusmods.com/skyrimspecialedition/mods/7935) protects the modesty of our elders.

 ### Followers

 [Daanik the Returned](https://www.nexusmods.com/skyrimspecialedition/mods/21728/) is a powerful lich boss that you can summon to fight for you assuming that you can defeat him in combat.